ESD Diploma

 Cooperation partner:

 Diversity refers to the variety of people in a society.
-Diversity is to be seen here in terms of gender, age, ideology and religion, nationality, physical and mental abilities, sexual orientation and ethnic origin.
+Diversity is to be seen in terms of gender, age, ideology and religion, nationality, physical and mental abilities, sexual orientation and ethnic origin.

 Diversity aims to create equal opportunities for groups and individuals who are disadvantaged because of their characteristics.
 It is important to perceive diversity as a resource and to value the uniqueness of each person.

 It is therefore important to address the issue of diversity, which we also experience and help to shape on a daily basis in our schools.
-The colorful diversity of characters, learning and performance potentials, preferences, lifestyles and ethnicities also offers great opportunities and challenges for schools.
+The colourful diversity of characters, learning and performance potentials, preferences, lifestyles and ethnicities also offers great opportunities and challenges for schools.